telatin/covtobed/paper/paper.md

 The tool has been used, for example, in the setup of a *target enrichment* panel targeting 71 human genes [@poloni], in order to detect uncovered regions.

-While a tool exists – called *mosdepth* [@mosdepth] – to perform a coverage analysis, *covtobed* was designed with the ability to quickly extract regions between used defined coverage intervals and, more importantly, with streaming from standard input and to standard output, that Mosdepth doesn't support.
+While a tool exists – called *mosdepth* [@mosdepth] – to perform a coverage analysis, *covtobed* was designed with the ability to quickly extract regions between used defined coverage intervals and, more importantly, with streaming from standard input and to standard output, that Mosdepth doesn't support. *covtobed* is available both for Linux and macOS, while *mosdepth* is only available for Linux, and this makes *covtobed* a suitable building block for diverse pipelines (_e. g._ microbial genomics requires lesser resources and it's not uncommon to perform whole analysis on a laptop).

 # Performance